-Damrell holds a Bachelor of Law (LLB) degree from Yale Law School and a Bachelor of Arts from the University of California at Berkeley.
-He also holds an honorary Doctor of Laws from Santa Clara Univeristy.
+Judge Damrell holds a Bachelor of Law (LLB) degree from Yale Law School and a Bachelor of Arts from the University of California at Berkeley.
+He also holds an honorary Doctor of Laws from Santa Clara University.

 During his career he has served as President of the Consumers Federation of California and was appointed to the California State Consumer Advisory Council.
 He has also served on numerous collegiate Boards throughout Northern and Central California, on the Judicial Panel on Multidistrict Litigation, and on the Federal/State Steering Committee on Civic Education.

 Judge Damrell was appointed to the Council by Gov. Jerry Brown in in 2014, and reappointed in 2018.
 His current term expires on Feb.
 2, 2022.